apacheignite/documentation/clustering/docker-deployment.md

 [/block]
 2. Choose an `Instance Type`.
 3. Go to `Configure Instance` and expand `Advanced Details` section.
-4. Configure parameters for docker container which describe above.
+4. Add any of the configuration parameters for the Ignite docker container.
 [block:image]
 {
   "images": [